anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

   * CMC {{RFC5272}} also supports utilizing a shared secret (passphrase) or an existing certificate to protect certification requests, which can be either in CRMF or PKCS#10 format.
-    The proof-of-identity can be provided as part of a FullCMCRequest, based on CMS {{RFC5652}} and signed with an existing IDevID credential.
+    The proof of identity can be provided as part of a FullCMCRequest, based on CMS {{RFC5652}} and signed with an existing IDevID credential.
     Thus CMC does not rely on the security of the underlying transfer.